List of Cobra (G.I. Joe) characters: Tomax and Xamot

+Tomax and Xamot appear in G.I.
+Joe: Renegades, both voiced by Stephen Stanton.
+Tomax and Xamot dub themselves as the "Brothers of Light" due to their psychic abilities to manipulate others into do their bidding when standing together.
+Their psychic link is strong to the point of empathy: if one is in pain, the other feels it.
+Tomax and Xamot use their powers to "fleece" believers whom they brainwash into their cult with a machine that enhances their psychic abilities, planning on expanding their cult worldwide.
+The Joes travel to their desert oasis while searching for Doctor Mindbender, who is searching for a psychic for his research.
+Both fall under their control, who use the latter to siphon Cobra bank accounts and the former as their elite guard of soldiers, named the "Crimson Guard".
+Only Tunnel Rat and Snake Eyes manage to stay out of their control as they eventually expose the brothers' deception to their followers.
+Forced to destroy their base of operations, Tomax and Xamot convince Doctor Mindbender to take them with him to escape retaliation.
+However, the two soon find themselves being subjected to Mindbender's experiments in improving Bio-Vipers such as creation of the prototype Shadow-Vipers, mentally commanded by Storm Shadow.
+Later, during the events of the "Union of the Snake", Cobra attempts to use their abilities to control various telecommunication company heads.
+After their plan is foiled by the Joes, Tomax and Xamot manage to break free of their bonds and take revenge by mesmerizing the Baroness and Mindbender into fighting each other for their amusement, before realizing the need to escape when the authorities arrive.
+Soon after, the brothers ponder about spreading their cause through telecommunications.

 Vanguard

 Vanguard, real name Army 2nd.
 Lt.
 Nick Bailey, is a member of Cobra's Plague Troopers.
 His parents worked hard to support him and his brother, who was killed in the Black Hawk down incident, which changed his worldview to a more radical position.
 He was personally recruited and influenced by Cobra Commander himself.

 Vapor

 Vapor was first released as an action figure in 1990, packaged with the Cobra Hurricane V.T.O.L.
 The pilot, whose name is unknown, has direct connections between his optic nerves and his plane's targeting computers.
 This allows data to be directly broadcast to the inside of his helmet.
 This system is also linked to voice-activated weaponry.
 This increases his piloting skills but after about half an hour, the image processing gives him debilitating headaches and vision problems.